How to apply for a New Residential Domestic Crossover (dropped kerb)

 - residential domestic crossovers can only be used for vehicles that weigh less than 3.5 tonnes

 - the minimum width of a residential domestic crossovers is 3.9 metres with wings (wings are where the dropped kerb slopes back up to pavement level)

 - the maximum width is 5.4 metres with wings

 - the front garden needs to be at least 4.8 metres deep. i.e., the distance between the building line and the highway.
 This shall be the clear depth that the vehicle can safely park within

-Meeting these guidelines doesn't automatically mean you can have a dropped kerb.
+Meeting these guidelines does not automatically mean you can have a dropped kerb.
 There may be other factors that we need to take into consideration.

-In certain cases, particularly on principal roads or in conservation areas, or where rainwater does not drain into the garden naturally, you will need to get planning permission before you apply for a dropped kerb.
+In certain cases, particularly on principle roads, in conservation areas, or where rainwater does not drain into the garden naturally, you will need to get planning permission before you apply for a dropped kerb.